 In intra-device communications, one or more communication links are operated within a device.
 High speed terahertz wireless links could connect two or more Printed Circuit Boards (PCBs) or even chips on the same PCB inside a device.
 Typically, these devices will be shielded, not only preventing emission of THz-radiation but also blocking incoming THz signals.

-The terahertz band is large, hence several channels could be used in a small area (within one device).
+The terahertz band is large; hence several channels could be used in a small area (within one device).
 The following figure illustrates the envisaged concept of THz point-to-point communications between boards, where the colour of the beams indicates different frequencies.

-FIGURE 4
+FIGURE 6